-Though FreeTaxUSA only offers two options, they’re enough to cover most elements of tax filing, without breaking the bank.
+FreeTaxUSA offers four filing options, and they’re enough to cover most elements of tax filing, without breaking the bank.
 Federal filing is always free, Though state filing isn’t free, it’s still affordable when compared to other services.

 Who FreeTaxUSA Is For

 With its low prices, FreeTaxUSA is a good option for everyone.
 Whether you’re self-employed, married or in the military, FreeTaxUSA offers all the major forms you may need.
 Other services usually offer more forms as plans get more expensive, so if you have complicated finances, you’re forced to upgrade.
-But FreeTaxUSA covers all major forms with its Free Edition.
+But FreeTaxUSA covers all major forms with its Basic Edition.

 However, if you’re a first-time filer, you may need more guidance and expert support.
 FreeTaxUSA is affordable but doesn’t offer much educational information to help you understand the filing process.
 This may make FreeTaxUSA a better fit for confident filers who have a strong grasp of the filing process.
 Without all the extra features of some other filing services, you can just get straight to filing and get the job done quickly

 What’s the Catch?

 The interface is also very simple and straightforward.
 This can also be a good or bad thing depending on your tax experience.
 It’s a bit plain, but its no-nonsense look gets straight to the point with filing.
 If you’re unsure about the process, this may be a drawback.

 How FreeTaxUSA Stacks Up

 |Tax Service||Plans Offered||Costs (Federal)||Costs (State)|

 FreeTaxUSA is known for its tough-to-beat low prices.
 While other services may offer slightly higher prices, they usually also come with extra features that can come in handy for users.